Associate Professor of Voice

 Email: serdar.ilban@lamar.edu

-In 2011, Dr. Ilban joined the faculty at ÃÛÌÒÊÓƵ University as assistant professor of voice and opera.
-He currently serves as the vocal area coordinator and director of the ÃÛÌÒÊÓƵ Opera Theatre.
-Previously, Dr. Ilban taught at Southern Utah University, and the University of Nevada, Las Vegas, where he was the interim director of the UNLV Opera.
+In 2011, he joined the faculty at ÃÛÌÒÊÓÆµ University as Assistant Professor of Voice and Opera, where he currently serves as Vocal Area Coordinator and Director of the ÃÛÌÒÊÓÆµ Opera Theatre.
+His previous teaching appointments include Southern Utah University and the University of Nevada, Las Vegas, where he served as Interim Director of UNLV Opera.